 Take this example: US$1 = 153 Sri Lankan rupees.
 A bottle of water costs 49 rupees, so it’s super cheap once you arrive in Sri Lanka.
 But before you go counting all those rupees, this will be offset by the cost of the flight to your destination.
 Which takes us back to that budget you would have started…you want to select a destination that isn’t really expensive to get to and also enables you to have good value for your dollar in-country.

-Typically, travelling to countries in Asia, South America, Central America and Africa will be more affordable.
+Typically, travelling to countries in Asia, Africa, and Latin America will be more affordable.
 It also means the cost of living, and therefore the volunteer program fee, will be cheaper.

-The top 5 IVHQ programs with the lowest fees are:
+The top 5 cheapest IVHQ programs with the lowest fees are:

 Once you have your budget, destination and volunteer program aligned, it’s time to start doing the fun stuff!
 Apply for your chosen program.
 It’s free to apply and doesn’t commit you to a program, but allows you to check if there’s space available at the time you wish to volunteer.
 It also allows you to lock in a countdown for your budget.
 Then once you’re ready to commit and have the funds, you can register and secure your spot.